aofarrel/SRANWRP/inputs/quick_tests/readme.md

     * SRR032851: Relatively normal
     * SRR023456: One fastq
 * SAMN02045564: Has four SRRs, only the first of which has more than one fastq file
+* SAMN09090431: Has one SRR that has three fastqs, and the two normal ones are kind of big